Free Research Preview. DrugChatter may produce inaccurate information.

 * Take it consistently: Take Lipitor at the same time every day to maintain consistent levels of the medication in your bloodstream.

-* Monitor your cholesterol levels: Regularly monitor your cholesterol levels to ensure that Lipitor is working effectively for you.
+* Monitor your cholesterol levels: Regularly monitor your cholesterol levels to ensure that Lipitor is working effectively and to make any necessary adjustments to your treatment plan.

 Conclusion